huffyhenry/ltl24/README.md

 The `halves` requirement means simply that the start of the second half must follow the start of the first.

-Also in the project, courtesy of Opta, is the `f24sample.xml` file, which is the F24 coding of the [game].
+Also in the project is the `f24sample.xml` file, which is an anonymized (names, dates and IDs altered, otherwise untouched) F24 coding of a recent football game (unfortunately I was denied permission from Opta to include the original file).
 The following sample session lets us determine if the file satisfies the two requirements:

 > marek@jules:/home/marek/Projects/ltl24 (master)$ ./Main<br>
 > Welcome to LTL24 v0.1.0.<br>